DPB45/KNN/Problem statement 1.md

-Scroll down to the "Build Triggers" section.
+Scroll down to the "Triggers" section.